-Snoring is at the very least a sleep nuisance to not only the person involved but also to partners and family.
-And at the other end of the spectrum, can signify a serious health problem that needs to be addressed with professional medical counseling.
+Snoring is at the very least a sleep nuisance to not only the person involved but also to the sleep partner and family, who may suffer from sleep deprivation.
+And at the other end of the spectrum, snoring can signify a serious health problem that needs to be addressed with professional medical treatment and counseling.

 There can be several causes of snoring.
 It can be mouth-based, nose-based, or throat-based.
 The most common form is throat-based.